Steven's Travel History

 Steven and Competitive Programming

-NUS ICPC teams have a few recent success in ICPC Asia Regional Contests (total of 12 wins since 2013-2020):
+NUS ICPC teams have achieved several recent successes in ICPC Asia Regional Contests, with a total of 13 wins between 2013 and 2024 (so far):

 Asia Regionals Site #Win(s) Year(s)